pudding-fox/FoxTunes/README.md

 * ASIO - Low latency exclusive output, supports DSD direct.
 * CD - Play audio CDs from a physical drive.
+* CROSSFADE - A fading input transport: https://github.com/aidan-g/BASS_CROSSFADE
 * CUE - Play cue sheets.
 * DSD - Required for DSD direct.
-* DTS - Play .dts multi channel format.
+* DTS - Play .dts multi channel format: https://github.com/aidan-g/BASS_DTS
 * DirectSound - Use standard windows audio session for output.
 * Encoder - A converter with various output formats.
   * Can split cue sheets with the CUE plugin.
   * Can rip CDs with the CD plugin.
   * Can up/down sample rate/depth with the Resampler plugin.
+* GAPLESS - A "true" gapless input transport: https://github.com/aidan-g/BASS_GAPLESS
 * Javascript - Use JS for scriptable elements.
 * LibraryBrowser - An album art grid interface for the library.
 It can use lots of memory.
 * Logging - Use Log4Net logging back-end.
 Can be configured and disabled.
 * MetaDataEditor - A simple batch mode tag editor.
 Can embed artwork.
+* MOD - Play various mod music formats.
 * ParametricEqualizer - A ten band parametric equalizer.
-* ReplayGain - Canculate and utilize replay gain meta data for tracks and albums.
+* ReplayGain - Canculate and utilize replay gain meta data for tracks and albums: https://github.com/aidan-g/BASS_REPLAY_GAIN
   * Can calculate on demand (per track) if you don't mind waiting a moment for playback.
 * Resampler - SOXR based high quality configurable resampler.
-Can perform up/down sampling.
+Can perform up/down sampling: https://github.com/aidan-g/BASS_SOX
 * SQLite - Use SQLite for database functions.
 * SimpleMetaData - A meta data provider using the file path and regular expressions.
 Recommended for older systems.
 * SqlServer - Use Microsoft SQL Server for database functions.